globelabs/gl-docs/README.md

 This API allows a web application to query the location of one or more mobile devices that are connected to a mobile operator network.
 The Globe Labs LBS is a RESTful interface.

-Note: All API calls must include the access_token as one of the Universal Resource Identifier (URI) parameters.
+__Note__: All API calls must include the access_token as one of the Universal Resource Identifier (URI) parameters.
 This can be requested beforehand via the Subscriber Consent Workflow.

 Read more about the Subscriber Consent Workflow (http://goo.gl/EEEBO8) .